 The obligation in regulation 2.83 of the Migration Regulations applies and is not varied.

-Item 7 Obligation to provide information to Immigration when certain events occur The obligation in regulation 2.84 of the Migration Regulations applies and is not varied.
-Item 8 Obligation to ensure Primary Sponsored Person works or participates in nominated occupation, program or activity The obligation in regulation 2.86 of the Migration Regulations applies and is varied in accordance with the following provisions.
+Item 7 Obligation to provide information to Immigration when certain events occur

+The obligation in regulation 2.84 of the Migration Regulations applies and is not varied.

+Item 8 Obligation to ensure Primary Sponsored Person works or participates in nominated occupation, program or activity is required to undertake other suitable duties pursuant to the requirements of applicable Workers Compensation laws; or

-following provisions.
+The obligation in regulation 2.86 of the Migration Regulations applies and is varied in accordance with following provisions. following provisions.